marklegend/sample/README.md

 Installation

-First, you need to setup your local development environment by creating a folder and copying or extracting the zip file dashboard contents to your newly created folder.
+First, you need to setup your local development environment by creating a folder and copying or extracting the zip file and copying the sample contents to your newly created folder.
 Secondly, navigate your way to this directory/ your newly created folder via the terminal and run npm install first to install all the dependencies next run npm install gulp ( if you have already installed the Node.js and gulp globally then just run gulp)